Too broke to buy a lift but

 ![]() "A" -Above shows passenger side swaybar link's nut has been removed to allow axle to droop further.
 We'll use 2 coupler / union nuts and 2 bolts to extend the swaybar links later.
 "B" -Above shows oem location for brake hose... green '*' shows two new holes to be drilled to relocate brake hose mount.
 (Stock brake hoses need this to get a couple more inches reach.) ![]() (Pic of driver side brake hard line after relocation.) |

 ![]() Remove both shock bolts (nuts underneath!) and the coil spring clip. ![]() Use the floor jack to do the hard work!
-Jack up the axle FIRST as high as it will go and THEN put the coil compressors on spaced appropriately so the coil doesn't 'twist over' and yet will still slide out!
-Tighten them up EVENLY and then lower the jack... coils are compressed & ready to fall out!
+Jack up the axle FIRST as high as it will go and THEN put the coil spring compressors Tighten them up EVENLY and then lower the jack... coils are compressed & ready to fall out!
 DO NOT USE AIR TOOLS ON COIL COMPRESSORS!
 USE SAFETY HOOKS ON COMPRESSORS AS SHOWN! |

 ![]() "Great Guacamole, Batman!
-The new coils are shorter than the old ones!"
+The new FORD coils were shorter than the old ones!"
 Have no fear!
-The new springs -are- physically shorter but quite a bit stouter & won't compress as much as the old springs. |
+The new springs -are- physically shorter but quite a bit stouter & won't compress as much as the old springs.
+Remember!
+I now recommend you use the Grand Cherokee springs instead! |

 ![]() "A" - Remove bumpstop, then use a flat screwdriver to remove stock isolator.
 "B" - I used channel locks to remove bumpstop. (* - On older XJ's it unscrews; newer XJ's are welded - skip this but expect a little extra effort to install new springs.)
 "C" - Note how when other side of axle is jacked up the sway bar link has dropped down by at least 4" & isn't fighting to keep the axle up. |

 ![]() "A" - Shows stock isolator is removed for this step.
 With the stock isolator gone, slip the new coil up into the pocket & jack the axle up as high as possible to compress the NEW coil.
-Once compressed by jack, attach coil compressors and tighten them down. |
+Once compressed by jack, attach coil spring compressors |

-Once your coil compressor is tightened; drop the axle back down and CAREFULLY remove compressed new coil.
-Install poly spacer 1st (if using) plus stock isolator 2nd.
-Lift new coil back up into place AND REINSTALL THE BUMPSTOP BEFORE SEATING COIL!!!!
+Once your coil spring compressors Lift new coil back up into place AND REINSTALL THE BUMPSTOP BEFORE SEATING COIL!!!!
 It takes a bit of fidgeting but get the bumpstop rethreaded before ya seat the new coil in it's pocket.
 A friend (or a crowbar!) levering the axle down may be needed to help slip the coil across the lower perch pad.
-Reattach the lower coil clip, install new shock appropriate for your lift, & get ready for the other side!
+Reattach the lower coil clip, install new shock appropriate for your lift then get ready for the other side!
 Leave the sway bar disconnected - makes it easier, remember!?
 Plus we're gonna save some more $$$ by extending those stock links later!!! |

 ![]() Passenger side tire is on the ground... driver side tire is up on a 6X6" block & the bumper is nearly level!
 This combo (with tires) is going to net him about 5" if this is any indication...
 Coils & poly spacer netted 4" of lift with the stock isolators + change from 235x15's to 31x10.50x15's.
 Treat the driver side the same...
 Just take your time & expect to do a little jack-work from side to side and let the jack do most of the work compressing the coils. |